Rangers GM Daniels travels to see Babe Ruth of Japan

 Cameras there have a way of finding executives from MLB teams, as they did six years ago when Daniels was taking a look at Yu Darvish, and pictures of said executives have a way of showing up on the covers of Japan newspapers’ sports sections.

-Such was the case again Thursday, when the Texas Rangers general manager was spotted with assistant GM Josh Boyd and Japanese scouts Joe Furukawa and Hajime Watabe at a Hiroshima Nippon Ham Fighters game.
+Such was the case again Thursday, when the Texas Rangers general manager was spotted with assistant GM Josh Boyd and Japanese scouts Joe Furukawa and Hajime Watabe at a workout for a Hokkaido Nippon Ham Fighters minor-league team.

 The Fighters are Shohei Otani’s team.
 Otani has been called the Babe Ruth of Japan because he is an elite starting pitcher and an elite slugger.
 Otani is coming to play in the major leagues after this season, and teams probably want him more for a fastball once clocked at 102 mph than his bat.

-The 22-year-old Otani is on the disabled list, so the Rangers didn’t see him play.
+The 22-year-old Otani is on the disabled list and working out with the minor-league club, so the Rangers didn’t see him play.
 Daniels and crew, however, were looking on as Otani threw and worked out.

 There are considerable questions about how signing Otani will work based on the restrictions on signing players under age 25 in the new collective bargaining agreement.
 Otani recent told “60 Minutes” that money is not a factor, and surely Daniels and the other 29 general managers in major league baseball have found a way to get around the rules.